 The Committee acknowledges and is grateful for the contributions of the numerous engineers, researchers, producers and others who have contributed to the body of knowledge on the subjects.
-The Committee wishes to also express its appreciation for the support of the Steel Framing Alliance and the Canadian Sheet Steel Building Institute.
+The Committee wishes to also express its appreciation for the support of the Canadian Sheet Steel Building Institute.